 Lube up: Although condoms are generally lubricated, finding a water-based lube you like can also help things go more smoothly and increase your enjoyment.

-Oral sex: You can use male condoms to cover the penis or dental dams (soft plastic squares) to cover the vulva or anus during oral sex – these come in a variety of flavours.
+Oral sex: You can use male condoms to cover the penis or dams (soft latex or plastic squares) to cover the vulva or anus during oral sex – these come in a variety of flavours.

 Read our tips on looking after yourself when you have sex.